Harman-Sahota/Multiple-days-Non-Profits-and-Health-Wellness-Group-B/README.md

 Click [here](https://docs.google.com/spreadsheets/d/1qnWRLLMm4y7r7I7h9rt_KXN-MSfjhDgY9-zHiGCzGig/edit?usp=sharing) to view the Gantt Chart

 >Please make sure you are on the correct sheet (2022W2) to view the Gantt chart for Term 2.
-This Gantt chart will be continuously updated throughout the term.
+This Gantt chart will be continuously updated whenever possible throughout the term.

 ## Timeline